JHU-PL-Lab/www-fpse/coding.md

 * [Bisect](https://github.com/aantron/bisect_ppx) will be used for code coverage.
 * [base_quickcheck](https://opensource.janestreet.com/base_quickcheck/) is a fuzz tester / automated test generator for OCaml.
-* [Async](https://opensource.janestreet.com/async/) is a non-preempting asychronous threads library.
+* [Lwt](https://ocsigen.org/lwt/latest/api/Lwt) is a non-preempting asychronous threads library.
-* [Domains and Effects](https://github.com/ocaml-multicore/domainslib) are another approach to coroutines and asynchronous programming
-* [Multicore OCaml](https://github.com/ocaml-multicore/ocaml-multicore) will be used for parallel programming.
+* [OCaml 5](https://github.com/kayceesrk/ocaml5-tutorial/) includes significant new features for concurrent programming: multi-core programming and effect handlers.
+OCaml 5 is currently in alpha.

 ### Development Environments for OCaml